 - One semester suspension from the University.
 Readmission contingent upon review by the Vice President for Student Life and Leadership Engagement in consultation with the Coordinator of Substance Awareness and the Director of Counseling and Psychological Services. - 2.
 Parental notification. - 3.
-Arrest by the MUPD and face criminal prosecution.
+May be subject to arrest and prosecution.